Initial Certification Application

 Initial Certification Exam Instructions

-Exams will be administered at Pearson VUE professional centers in the continental United States and Canada starting in 2022.
+Exams are administered at Pearson VUE professional centers in the continental United States and Canada (excluding Quebec).

 The ABOMP Initial Certification examination is being given with assistance from the American Board of Pathology (ABPath).
 For this reason, you will notice the ABPath’s information and logo throughout the registration process.